p1983-web/ms1-kayaking-project/README.md

 ###### Footer

 The footer is split into 3 sections:.
-“Opening Hours”, “Contact Info” and “Social”.
-The colour used for the background is our the main-green colour with a reduced opacity as the colour is very bold when at 100%.
+“Trips, “Contact Us” and “Social”.
+The colour used for the background is dark grey to match the nav.
 Theses The three sections are stacked on smaller devices and are arranged in 3 coloumns on larger devices.

-The “Opening Hours” section includes the times the office would is be open.
-The “Contact Details” section offers the user alternative different ways of getting in contact with the business,. sSuch as the business’ aAddress, telephone numbers, and email.
+The “Trips" section contains a link to bring users to the Trips page so they can view any events.
+The “Contact Details” section is a button to the contact page as there is no phone number.
 The last section “Social” section has links to social media sites using Icons from Font Awesome.
-When hovered over these links change from a white colour to a different shade of green than the background.
-The “Ssocial” section also includes a “Contact Us” link that is styled as a button to promote contact to Plant Factory.
+When hovered over these links change from a light grey colour to an orange colour.

 ##### Meta data